weiwensangsang/ethereum-core/ethereum/why-we-want-a-new-blockchain.md

 - Create a New Bitcoin token.

-  1. Transaction Collection: Bitcoin miners gather all unconfirmed transactions, as a "block."
+  1. Transaction Collection: Bitcoin miners gather all unconfirmed transactions, as a "block".
   2. Proof-of-Work: The miner calculates a unique hash value.
 The miner compares the hash value with a difficulty target (such as the number of leading zeros).
   3. Transaction Confirmation: The block can be submitted to the Bitcoin network, and all transactions contained in it will be confirmed, the miner receives a certain amount of new bitcoins as a reward.